I'm very much interested in what goes on in the middle east and how it affects us. I try to get to the root cause of problems.

-Notice, that the Saudi's and ISIS are both Sunni's.
-Notice also that Trump has taken sides with Saudi's, but that our enemy is ISIS.
+Notice, that the Saudis and ISIS are both Sunni.
+Notice also that Trump has taken sides with Saudis, but that our enemy is ISIS.
 How is that going to be handled?
-Also, Trump has stated that the common enemy for all countries in the region is Iran.
+Also, Trump has stated that the common enemy of all countries in the region is Iran.
 How is that going to work for the Iran nuclear deal?

-Currently, the Saudi's use our military supplied arms to attack the Houtis in Yemen who are Shia.
-Iran are also Shia.
-It should be noted, that these countries don't pay allegiance to their countries borders, but to their religious sects.
-With Trump taking sides, with the Saudi Sunni's and ISIS being Sunni's, there is a definite conflict of interest.
-We can't be allied with Saudi Arabia Sunni's and at the same time taking out the ISIS Sunni's...or can we?
+Currently, the Saudis use our military-supplied arms to attack the Houtis in Yemen who are Shia.
+Iran is also Shia.
+It should be noted, that these countries don't pay allegiance to their country's borders, but to their religious sects.
+With Trump taking sides, with the Saudi Sunnis and ISIS being Sunni, there is a definite conflict of interest.
+We can't be allied with Saudi Arabia Sunnis and at the same time take out the ISIS Sunnis... or can we?

-In the 1960's, the cold war with the Soviet Union was at its peak.
-Many defense contractors were in the business of building weapon systems to detect and defend any type of Soviet invasion.
+In the 1960s, the cold war with the Soviet Union was at its peak.
+Many defense contractors were in the business of building weapon systems to detect and defend against any type of Soviet invasion.

-Defense contractors employed literally millions of people who were paid to build these systems and then spend part of their earning in the mainstream of the economy.
+Defense contractors employed literally millions of people who were paid to build these systems and then spend part of their earnings in the mainstream of the economy.
 This helped bolster the economy.
-Is Trump's plan to do the same thing with the 350 billion or is he going to use it to build his wall?
+Is Trump's plan to do the same thing with the $350 billion or is he going to use it to build his wall?
 We will have to wait and see how this unfolds.

 This content reflects the personal opinions of the author.
 It is accurate and true to the best of the author’s knowledge and should not be substituted for impartial fact or advice in legal, political, or personal matters.